 Water: The ranch has one Edwards water well and a shallow water well.
 The SAWS conservation easement allows for 3 Edwards water wells.

 History: The Valdina Ranch is rich in history.
-Mr. Woodward established the ranch after finding wealth in the Texas oil industry.
-His son took over the ranch after his death and continued to develop the ranch.
+Mr. E. F. Woodward established the ranch after finding wealth in the Texas oil industry.
+His grandson, Robert R. Woodward, took over the ranch after his death and continued to develop the ranch.
 The property was originally part of a Spanish land grant in the Castro Colonies.
-Two brothers supposedly lived on the ranch and operated a mine and local stories claim they buried treasure, but the location was lost forever when they were killed by Indians.
+Two brothers supposedly lived on the ranch and operated a mine.
+Local stories had them hiding treasures, but the location was lost forever because they were killed by Indians.

 Improvements: The ranch has a partial high fence.